mthom/scryer-prolog/README.md

 3. Add concurrent tables to manage shared references to atoms and strings.

-4. Add optional SLG resolution for fast memoization of predicates.

-5. Add some form of JIT predicate indexing.
+4. Add some form of JIT predicate indexing.

 ## Installing Scryer Prolog